SAP-samples/ui5-mdc-json-tutorial/ex0/readme.md

 [![demo](https://flat.badgen.net/badge/demo/deployed/blue?icon=github)](https://sap-samples.github.io/ui5-mdc-json-tutorial/ex0/dist)
 # Exercise 0: Setup the Project on Your Machine

-This exercise will guide through the process of setting up a development environment.
+This exercise will guide you through the process of setting up a development environment.
 We will install Node.js, download and extract a zip file for a project, install project dependencies using npm, and serve the project using the UI5 tooling.

 ## Step 1: Install Node.js

-If it is not alreaday available, the first step is to download and install it from https://nodejs.org/.
+If it is not already available, the first step is to download and install it from https://nodejs.org/.

 We can confirm the installation by opening our terminal or command prompt and typing: